 It’s in a science direction.
 They use very simple materials and methods to teach kids about raindrops and clouds.
 It will be perfect to use this after playing in the rain.

 For elementary kids, this science project will be perfect for introducing about rain clouds.

-Have you ever play in the rain with your kids?
+Have you ever played in the rain with your kids?